16 Marketing Careers and Jobs

 An internship is a way to get your marketing career started.
 It gives you that vital initial experience and, hopefully, good work references as well.
 Internships can be unpaid, especially when done part-time while also being a student.
 But they can be paid as well.
 The employer provides supervision and mentoring in return for free or low-cost marketing work.
 If both parties are happy, an internship can turn into a permanent position.

-Job titles: digital marketing internship, marketing internship, marketing and communications internship, marketing assistant internship, sales and marketing internship, social media marketing internship.
+Job descriptions: digital marketing internship, marketing internship, marketing and communications internship, marketing assistant internship, sales and marketing internship, social media marketing internship.

 Promotions is a specialist marketing field at senior levels.
 Promotions include contests, product give-aways, customer referral programs, and special events.
 Experience in this area teaches you what works and what doesn't, making promotions experience valuable to businesses and other organisations.